riscv-admin/uarch-side-channels/TGs_init/security_domains/Secdom_init.md

 1. Deciding on the precise semantics: lots of possibilities there with different complexity/performance trade-offs.
 2. Defining the security policies.

-This point needs to be further discussed in the uSC-SIG.
-3. Performance counters: they can be used to build architectural covert channels.
-Should they be in scope ?

 ## TG productions

 Our initial production objectives include: